wp-plugins/dont-muck-my-markup/readme.txt

 === Don't Muck My Markup ===
 Contributors: Martyn Chamberlin
-Tags: remove-markup, disable-auto-formatting, default-formatting Requires at least: 3.9
+Tags: remove markup, disable auto formatting, default formatting, wpautop Requires at least: 3.9
-Tested up to: 3.9.1
+Tested up to: 4.2.4
-Stable tag: 1.3
+Stable tag: 1.4

-Don't Muck My Markup lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis.
+Don't Muck My Markup lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis while keeping your shortcodes intact.

 == Description ==